Ebony (magazine): 2005–present

 In December 2008, Google announced that it was scanning back issues for Google Book Search.
 As of that date, all issues from November 1959 to December 2008 were made available for free.

-In 2010, the Johnson Publishing Company sold its historic building at 820 S. Michigan Avenue in Chicago's loop to Columbia College Chicago.
+In 2010, the Johnson Publishing Company sold its historic building at 820 S. Michigan Avenue in Chicago's South Loop to Columbia College Chicago.
 The same year, Ebony was redesigned to update its longtime brand.
 In the past, the magazine was persistently upbeat, much like its postwar contemporary Life magazine.
 However, in the 21st century, Ebony featured more controversial content.

 The November 2011 cover featured a pregnant Nia Long, reminiscent of the iconic image of actress Demi Moore portrayed naked while pregnant on a major magazine cover two decades before.
 Some of Ebony′s more conservative readers objected to the cover, stating it was inappropriate to feature an unwed, pregnant woman on the cover.
 The cover made national headlines in US Weekly and in a five-minute segment on CNN.
 More recent issues questioned whether President Obama was still right for black America and whether biracial Americans need more acknowledgment in today's society.

+In May 2016, Johnson Publishing, the family business that founded Ebony and Jet, sold both publications to Texas-based private equity firm CVG Group for an undisclosed price.
+Under CVG's ownership, Ebony struggled to find its footing, culminating in its 2017 move to lay off a third of its staff and move editorial operations to Los Angeles.

-In 2018, Ebony's publishing schedule was changed from being published monthly to a double issue published once each month.
-On May 24, 2019, Clear View Group suspended the print edition of the magazine, with the Spring 2019 issue the last to be printed.Keith J. Kelly, "Ebony and Jet magazines laying off remaining editorial staff", NY Post, June 20, 2019.
-Retrieved April 21, 2020.
+In 2018, Ebonys publishing schedule was changed from being published monthly to a double issue published once each month.

+On May 24, 2019, CVG suspended the print edition of the magazine, with the Spring 2019 issue the last to be printed.
+Johnson Publishing filed for bankruptcy protections that same year.

+In December 2020, Milwaukee Bucks alum and Black businessman Junior Bridgeman bought Ebony and Jet for $14 million from CVG.
+Under Bridgeman, the publication stated its intention to pivot toward themes of financial literacy and building Black wealth.